Bakari Sellers

-Bakari T. Sellers (born September 18, 1984) is an American attorney, political commentator, and politician.
+Bakari T. Sellers (born September 18, 1984) is an American attorney, podcaster, political commentator, and former politician.

 Sellers served in the South Carolina House of Representatives for the 90th District from 2006 to 2014, and was the 2014 Democratic nominee for Lieutenant Governor in South Carolina.
-Since 2015, Sellers has served as a political commentator on CNN.
+Since 2015, Sellers has served as a contributing political commentator on CNN.

 Early life and education

 Sellers was born on September 18, 1984, and is the son of Gwendolyn Sellers and civil rights activist and professor Cleveland Sellers.
 He grew up in Bamberg County, South Carolina, and was educated at Orangeburg-Wilkinson High School, a public high school in Orangeburg, South Carolina.
 In 2005, Sellers earned a Bachelor of Arts degree in African-American Studies from Morehouse College, a private all-male and historically black, liberal arts college, in Atlanta, Georgia.
 In 2008, he earned a Juris Doctor from the University of South Carolina School of Law.
 Sellers has worked for Congressman James Clyburn and former Atlanta Mayor Shirley Franklin.